 If the idea of tax-free income in retirement appeals to you, and your income is too high to qualify, there's a backdoor entrance to the Roth IRA.
 You can convert a traditional IRA to a Roth IRA, regardless of your income.
 However, you will not receive a tax deduction for these contributions.

 If these nondeductible contributions represent your only IRA money, then you will just owe taxes on the earnings when you convert to a Roth IRA.

-However, if you have other IRA assets funded with deductible contributions, only a portion of the amount you convert will escape taxes, since all conversions must be done on a pro rata basis based on the total balance in all of your IRAs.
+If you have other IRA assets funded with deductible contributions, only a portion of the amount you convert will escape taxes, since all conversions must be done on a pro rata basis based on the total balance in all of your IRAs.
 A more generous rule exists for after-tax contributions to a 401(k).
 You can roll over all after-tax contributions directly to a Roth IRA tax-free.